mnbbrown/mnbbrown.github.io/_posts/2016-01-23-factory-pattern-in-golang.markdown

 	"DATASTORE_POSTGRES_DSN": "dbname=factoriesareamazing",
 })
 ```

+This interface driven approach allows you to do injection and makes mocking simple for unit tests. i.e you can test against `MockDataStore` which implements the `DataStore` interface rather than having to spin up an instances of PostgreSQL for your unit tests.
+That said, you should still be writing integration tests against a real version of PostgreSQL to account for SQL errors and other quirks you could have missed.

 Have I done something wrong - or should this be considered an "anti-pattern" let me know on via [@mnbbrown](https://twitter.com/mnbbrown).